-Quite a bit of discussion focussed on how the PIA had been delineated (Figure 3.2), especially given the uncertainty at this early stage of the maximum extent of drawdown.
-It was agreed that as the proposed mine was relatively small and would operate for less than a decade, the buffer around the predicted drawdown contour need not be extensive except along North Creek and downstream along the Isaac River but it should encompass the groundwater-dependent vegetation known to occur near the North Creek-Isaac River confluence (Figure 3.2).
+Quite a bit of discussion focused on how the PIA had been delineated (Figure 9), especially given the uncertainty at this early stage of the maximum extent of drawdown.
+It was agreed that as the proposed mine was relatively small and would operate for less than a decade, the buffer around the predicted drawdown contour need not be extensive except along North Creek and downstream along the Isaac River but it should encompass the groundwater-dependent vegetation known to occur near the North Creek-Isaac River confluence (Figure 9).
 Although Wetland W and its likely catchment did not fully lie in the PIA, the aquatic ecologist suggested that it would be appropriate to sample the wetland and fringing vegetation if the preliminary IPD indicated any risks of impacts from the project.
-It was also agreed that there would be a further meeting with the regulator to ensure that there were no other areas that might require assessment, such as potentially sensitive sites downstream from PIA.
+It was also agreed that there would be a further meeting with the regulator to ensure that there were no other areas that might require assessment, such as potentially sensitive sites downstream from the PIA.

 The ecologists then described the terrestrial and aquatic biota known or predicted to occur in the area, especially those listed by the EPBC Act.
 The likely locations of these receptors (where known) were marked on the maps of the PIA.
-Similarly, the locations of all surface and subsurface water resources, including potential GDEs (Figure 3.3) and the domestic bore at Deverill, were mapped (Figure 3.5a) which also necessitated drafting an oblique cut-away diagram (Figure 3.5b).
-These maps and diagrams were complemented with a list of receptors, together with notes of their current condition (Table 3.2).
-A star was added next to those receptors that were especially valued and/or likely to be very sensitive to environmental changes such as altered groundwater supply or reduced water quality.
+Similarly the locations of all surface and subsurface water resources, including potential GDEs (Figure 10) and the domestic bore at Deverill, were mapped (Figure 12a), which also necessitated drafting an oblique cut-away diagram (Figure 12b).
+These maps and diagrams were complemented with a list of receptors, together with notes of their current condition (Table 3).
+An asterisk was added next to those receptors (North Creek, Wetland W, Forest

+Red Gum/Poplar Box GDEs at confluence, saturated alluvium at and just downstream of confluence, and Deverill bore) that were especially valued and/or likely to be very sensitive to environmental changes such as altered groundwater supply or reduced water quality.
 It was quickly apparent which mapped receptors had distributions that coincided with, for example, planned vegetation clearance, channel diversion and predicted drawdown.

-Figure 3.5.
-Plan (a) and oblique (b) diagrams of the potential surface and subsurface water resources (receptors) in the PLA (dashed polygon in top panel, a) of Hypothetical Mine that were proposed during the initial meeting of the expert consultants.
-For simplicity, these maps do not include potential locations of other receptors such as EPBC-Act listed vertebrates.
+Figure 12.
+Plan (a) and oblique (b) diagrams of the potential surface and subsurface water resources (receptors) in the PIA (dashed polygon in (a)) of Hypothetical Mine that were proposed during the initial meeting of the expert consultants

+Note: For simplicity, these maps do not include potential locations of other receptors such as EPBC Act-listed vertebrates.
+Representation of geological layers is simplified for this example and does not reflect the actual geology of this area.

-Table 3.2.
-Partial excerpt of the list of receptors potentially vulnerable to impacts from the proposed development that were identified during the initial meeting of consultant experts.
-Receptors deemed especially vulnerable are marked with a star.
-In some cases, information about the condition and other details of the receptor was also available.
+Table 3.
+Partial excerpt of the list of receptors potentially vulnerable to impacts from the proposed development that were identified during the initial meeting of consultant experts

-Receptor Condition (where known)

-North Creek (downstream

-of proposed diverted

-channel)

-Isaac River

-Wetland W Very good (classified as Wetland of High Ecological Significance)

-Ephemeral tributary

-Forest Red Gum/Poplar Most trees in good condition (unpublished study on groundwater use by these
+Receptor Condition (where known) North Creek (downstream of proposed diverted channel) Isaac River Wetland W Very good (classified as wetland of high ecological significance) Ephemeral tributary Forest Red Gum/Poplar Box GDEs at confluence Most trees in good condition (unpublished study on groundwater use by these two species) Saturated alluvium at and just downstream of confluence Riparian vegetation along North Creek Deverill bore Currently in use.
+Twenty years of groundwater depths, some water quality data (EC).

-box GDEs at confluence two species)

-Saturated alluvium at and

-just downstream of

-confluence

-Riparian vegetation along

-North Creek

-Deverill Bore Currently in use.
-Twenty years of groundwater depths, some water quality data

-(EC).
 Apparently 25 m deep in alluvium (to check)